JarodMica/audiobook_maker/README.md

 - [RVC Installation](#rvc-installation)

 ## Features
-:heavy_check_mark: Multi-speaker generation, allowing you to change who speaks which sentence etc.
+:heavy_check_mark: Multi-speaker/engine generation, allowing you to select who speaks which sentence etc.

 :heavy_check_mark: Audio playback of individually generated sentences, or playback all to listen as it generates

-:heavy_check_mark: Stopping during generation to pick up later, continuing to continue where you stopped from
+:heavy_check_mark: Save in place to continue generating later (continue from where you stopped at)

-:heavy_check_mark: Bulk sentence regeneration and editting in case you want to regenerate audio for a sentence or change which speaker is being used for a sentence
+:heavy_check_mark: Bulk sentence regeneration and editting to regenerate audio for a sentence or change which speaker and/or engine is being used for a sentence

 :heavy_check_mark: Reloading previous audiobooks and exporting audiobooks

 :heavy_check_mark: Sentence remapping in case you need to update the original text file that was used for generation

-:heavy_check_mark: Integration with popular open-source models like TortoiseTTS, RVC, StyleTTS, F5TTS and XTTS (to be added)
+:heavy_check_mark: Integration with popular open-source models like TortoiseTTS, RVC, StyleTTS, F5TTS, XTTS (to be added) and GPT-SoVITS

-## What changed from v1 and v2?
-### As a user?
-The biggest thing would be the ability to use multiple speakers, regenerate in bulk, and to stop during generation.
-It still fulfills pretty much the same stuff as before.

-### As a developer?
-A lot.
-Pretty much the entire codebase was rewritten with the sole goal of making it **more maintainable and more modular.**  This can be summarized in two points:

-1. #### The most important: Completely removed any hardcoded parameters that referenced any TTS or S2S engine (tortoise/rvc) This makes it a (relavtive) breeze to add in any new TTS engines or S2S engine.
-You simply just need to create a configuration for that engine in the configs folder as all widgets in the GUI are created and handled dynamically, define a loading and generation procedure in the s2s or tts engines python file, and it'll work with very little to no issues.
-I designed it with the intention so that as long as the engine returns an audio_path back to the `model.py`, it will integrate just fine.
-I'll be writing documentation on how to do this so that I don't forget in the future, but it might be useful for anyone who want to fork this repo and build on it.

-2. #### Moved over to MVC
-    Point 1 wouldn't be as smooth without this.
-The previous implementation was heavily coupled together in one, ginormous class and that was getting too cramped and too messy to keep up with.
-So I moved over to something closer to an MVC framework and separated out the gui into `view.py`, the "brain" and logic into the `controller.py`, and all of the functional code into the `model.py`.
-Still messy, but not *as* messy as it would've been if I didn't switch over.

-A minor change as well was the migration from pyqt5 --> pyside 6, but that wasn't too big of an issue.
-Small peculiar issues here and there, but nothing ground breaking.

-I have decided to **NOT** use gradio for this.
-The biggest reason being that the previous versions were done in pyqt5.
-Another being my concern for limitations on customizability.
-I've done a fair share of work in gradio and I don't think that the way I want the audiobook maker to look and feel would be easily achievable by using it.
-And the last reason being I don't want a web interface or a local web server to be launched (maybe some users would run into issues with this).
-However, because I'm not using gradio, this also cannot be used on a cloud computer, so you will need all the hardware on your computer locally.

 ## Windows Package Installation
 Available for Youtube Channel Members at the Supporter (Package) level: https://www.youtube.com/channel/UCwNdsF7ZXOlrTKhSoGJPnlQ/join or via purchase here: https://buymeacoffee.com/jarodsjourney/extras